franklingonzales/Heroku-Flask-JS-SQlite-Homework-wk15/README.md

 ## Instructions - step by step

 #### 1. Create a virtual environment
-* We created a new directory.
+* From a *terminal*, we created a new directory.
 For my case, I created the *deploy* directory.
 ```bash
 mkdir deploy
 ls -l